BorderProofBorderProof

 Overview

-Visa for foreign nationals visiting the Philippines temporarily for news and journalism purposes.
+Short-term visa for foreign journalists and media professionals visiting the Philippines for news coverage or reporting purposes.

 Requirements